Landing Page Failure

 Instead of offering a choice between two options decide which one the visitor needs first.
 If they download the first option you can always send them the link to the second option in a follow-up email.
 If they come back for the second item now you know you have an interested prospect.
 If both items are equally important then create two landing pages.

-As you are decluttering your landing page, get rid of navigation to other pages. those are other choices.
+As you are eliminate the clutter on your landing page, get rid of navigation to other pages.
 In a study by Hubspot, they discovered companies can see a 100% improvement if they eliminate the distraction of the navigation.
 Leave your logo as a link back to your primary site, but keep the landing page clean.

 Your landing page is too subtle